Pinguicula Fountain Displays with Pumice, by Christina Toole

 To be notified when my next article goes live, you can subscribe via email to Tom’s Carnivores.

-If you run a carnivorous plant nursery or society, are involved in the conservation efforts to protect these magnificent plants, or if you’re interested in contributing a guest post to the Tom’s Carnivores blog, please get in touch.
+If you run a carnivorous plant nursery or society, are involved in the conservation efforts to protect these magnificent plants, or if you’re interested in contributing a guest post to the Tom’s Carnivores blog, please send me an email.

 - Previous post: My 2019 visit to Christian Klein's nursery